JuliaLang/www_old.julialang.org/blog/_posts/2018-05-11-extensible-broadcast-fusion.md

 where I see this yielding a significant benefit include machine learning applications and computation on GPUs.

-Some of the machine learning libraries have put in place [hacks][] to allow their arrays to opt-out of fusion.
-This API allows them to opt-out of fusion with a first-class and fully supported mechanism that is much simpler to implement.
+Historically, some of the machine learning libraries have put in place [hacks][] to allow their arrays to opt-out of fusion.
+The new broadcasting API instead allows them to opt-out of fusion with a first-class and fully supported mechanism that is much simpler to implement.
 Further, many deep learning techniques are heavily dependent upon differentiation; in some cases introspecting a broadcasted kernel will allow them to use an exact analytical result instead of computing